grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "Fuckin' depth charges," she said.
 And when his eyes took on a bit of prey-like fear, she added, "a little fuckin' ways off though."

-"The Authority surface ships are dropping charges Sylvia."
+"The Authority surface ships are dropping charges, Sylvia."
 Hemi confirmed her guess from the sonar compartment.

 "Ha," said Percy, "we should have thought of this before: it's a known truism that the best way to get out from under the attention of one fuckin' Authority is to sic another Authority on 'em.
 Bastian, let's take this opportunity to change course.
 Maybe we will finally be able to lose these fuckers.
 Come around to something north-ish."